Welcome to today's edition of the Rush 24-7 podcast.

 Paul Ryan was there.

-It was uh yesterday and today.
+It was yesterday and today.

-It it consists of many donors, like this guy Paul Singer.
+It consists of many donors, like this guy, Paul Singer, and the Ricketts family owns the Chicago Cubs.

-And it's all about what can we do to stop Trump?
+And it's all about what can we do to stop Trump.

-I didn't even know it was happening until I read about it politico today.
+I didn't even know it was happening until I read about it Politico today.

 So it's got to be one of two.

-It's either Cha Jean-Pierre or Cafe Balut.
+It's either Chez Jean-Pierre or Café Belude.

-It's one, and if I'm leaving one out, I don't mean to be offensive.
+And if I'm leaving one out, I don't mean to be offensive.

-If it's another pricey French restaurant in town.
+If it's another pricey French restaurant in town, they're all pricey, are they not?

 No, it was in Palm Beach.

-It was it was it was in Palm Beach.
+It was in Palm Beach.

-It's it's going on even now.
+It's going on even now.

-Anyway, what what's confusing here?
+Anyway, what's confusing here?

-Ryan Huddles with GOP donors.
+Ryan huddles with GOP donors.

-Big money givers convene in Palm Beach, weighing what to do about Trump.
+Big money givers convene in Palm Beach weighing what to do about Trump.

 Well, here's the first graph.

-House Speaker Paul Ryan met Thursday night at a pricey French restaurant in Palm Beach with some of the party's biggest donors to assess a political landscape dominated by one vexing question.
+House Speaker Paul Ryan met Thursday night at a pricey French restaurant in Palm Beach with some of the party's biggest donors to assess a political landscape dominated by one vexing question, what to do about Donald Trump.

-GOP operatives, conservative leaders meet to thwart Trump.
+And then the next headline, GOP operatives, conservative leaders meet to thwart Trump.

 This is a different group.